unixorn/zsh-quickstart-kit/Readme.md

     Aborting

 ```

 This happens when you edit a file provided by the quickstart kit, in this case, `.zshrc`.
 This is annoying, and in order to let you customize your ZSH settings without having to maintain your own fork, the kit-provided `.zshrc` will load any files it finds in `~/.zshrc.d`.

-### Stow complains with a warning that stowing zsh would cause conflicts
+### GNU stow complains with a warning that stowing zsh would cause conflicts

 You ran `stow --target=/Users/YourUsername zsh` in the top level of the repo, and stow printed the following error: